How to Write an Annual Leave Request Letter: Examples for 2026

 Keep the reason light unless policy requires more

-Most annual leave requests do not need a personal story.
-A short reason is fine.
-Oversharing usually weakens the message and adds noise.
+Most annual leave requests do not require a personal story.
+A brief reason is sufficient.
+Providing too much detail can weaken your message and cause unnecessary distraction.

 See the difference